uriweb/uri-modern-home/README.md

 * Fixes an issue that may prevent cache busting for the parent theme stylesheet

+For complete details, see the [commit history](https://github.com/uriweb/uri-modern-home/pull/56/commits) and the [issue tracker](https://github.com/uriweb/uri-modern-home/issues).

 ## New in 1.9

 URI Modern Home 1.9 is a minor release.